rishabhsvemuri/pgUI/README.md

 ### Development

-Use this command to launch the app through the command line as a development project to test.
+Run this command to launch the app through the command line as a development project to test.

 ```bash
 npm run dev